OCT-FPGA/OCT-Tutorials/cloudlab-setup/build-machines.md

 Switch to List View, and you'll see the SSH command needed to access the build machine.
 ![plot](images/bm-11_1.png)

-Add this information to your `~/.ssh/config` file.
+Add this information to your `~/.ssh/config` file on your local machine.

 ```
 Host oct-build